 The Air and Maritime GendarmeriE

 Featuring most of the workforce, it is characterized by a territorial articulation, up to certain levels, adapted to the administrative division.
 It is divided into Regions, Companies and Brigades.
 This allows it full integration into the social fabric and good outreach.

-The region is an intermediate level between the General Headquarters of the Royal Gendarmerie and the territorial units.
+The region is an intermediate level between the General Headquarters of the Gendarmerie Royale and the territorial units.
 The Regional Command head dress usually a number of regional companies, and sometimes units of the Air and Maritime depending on the existence of port and airport infrastructures in the district.

-The Region Commander is the representative of the commander of the Royal Gendarmerie in his region.
+The Region Commander is the representative of the commander of the Gendarmerie Royale in his region.
 He is fully responsible for the enforcement of the doctrine of command and operation of the service.
 He ensures the coordination, cohesion and the development of dynamism in his subordinates.

 Furthermore, he must also, where circumstances require, to hand himself in important cases (crimes, public calamities, law enforcement of a certain size …).